 Demand for cars, trucks will boost North American industry into 2014: Scotiabank

-November 15, 2013 by Linda Nguyen The Canadian Press
+By Linda Nguyen The Canadian Press

 Worldwide vehicle sales continued to climb in September, including North America, where vehicle production is forecast to hit levels not seen in years, says a report by Scotiabank.

 The bank’s monthly Global Auto Report says car and truck sales rose by three per cent in September year-over-year, although moderating from a 6.5 per cent rate of increase in July and August.

 The increase in sales was due to strong demand in China, western Europe and South America, as those economies saw signs of stabilization in their job markets and a surge in consumer confidence.

 Car and truck sales in Canada also jumped, as October produced a fourth consecutive month of record sales, with a stronger than expected annual sales rate of 1.84 million units, up from 1.73 million in September.

 As a result, the bank has revised its full-year forecast for Canada to 1.735 million from 1.72 million.
 It also bumped up its forecast for 2014 to 1.745 million units.

 Carlos Gomes, Scotiabank’s senior economist and automotive industry specialist, said this is good news for North American auto manufacturers.

 “Rising vehicle demand across North America has boosted production on the continent, including Canada, to the highest level in nearly a decade, lifting operating rates and leaving some plants bursting at the seams,” he wrote.

 The report forecasts vehicle production in North America will hit more than 16 million units this year — the first time it will have done so since 2005.